openvinotoolkit/open_model_zoo/tools/accuracy_checker/openvino/tools/accuracy_checker/metrics/README.md

 * `normalised_quantile_loss` - q-risk normalized quantile loss for evaluation of time series forecasting models.
 Direction of metric's growth is higher-worse.
 Supported representations: `TimeSeriesForecastingAnnotation`, `TimeSeriesForecastingQuantilesPrediction`.
 * `log_loss` - classification metric based on probabilities.
 Direction of metric's growth is higher-worse.
 Supported representations: `HitRatioAnnotation`, `HitRatioPrediction`.
 * `perplexity` - a measurement of how well a probability distribution or probability model predicts a sample.
 Metric is calculated as a percentage.
 Direction of metric's growth is higher-worse.
 Supported representations: `LanguageModelingAnnotation`, `LanguageModelingPrediction`.
+* `clip_score` - Calculates CLIP Score which is a text-to-image similarity metric.
+The score is bound between 0 and 100 and the closer to 100 the better.
+  * `clip_model_name` - string indicating the version of the CLIP model to use (`openai/clip-vit-base-patch16` is default).
+Available models are:
+    * openai/clip-vit-base-patch16
+    * openai/clip-vit-base-patch32
+    * openai/clip-vit-large-patch14-336
+    * openai/clip-vit-large-patch14
+  * `normalized_image` - identifier that generated image in normalized [0, 1] range.
+  * `channel_order` - identifier which channels order generated image has (`RGB` or `BGR`).

 ## Metrics profiling